-- When and how to wash your hands.
+- When and how to wash your hands

-- When and how to use a mask and sterile gloves.
+- When and how to use a mask and sterile gloves

-- When and how to flush the line.
+- When and how to flush the line

-- What to do if the line will not flush or is hard to flush.
+- What to do if the line will not flush or is hard to flush

-- When and how to change the injection cap.
+- When and how to change the injection cap

-- When and how to change the dressing.
+- When and how to change the dressing

-- How to protect the line when bathing your child.
+- How to protect the line when bathing your child

-- How to secure the line.
+- How to secure the line

-- Signs of infection at the line site.
+- Signs of infection at the line site

-- What to do if the line breaks.
+- What to do if the line breaks

-- What to do if the line comes out.
+- What to do if the line comes out

-- Other problems to look for at the line site.
+- Other problems to look for at the line site

-For more details on how to change a CVAD dressing, scan the QR code included below to watch a video on your cell phone or tablet.
+For more details on how to change a CVAD dressing, please scan the QR code included below to watch a video.
+In order to scan the QR code, you may download a QR code reader of your choice on your personal cell phone or tablet.